Online Label Aggregation: A Variational Bayesian Approach: Appendix: One Binary label aggregation model

-We take the ability of each worker into consideration and propose a label aggregation model.
-This model is called NN-WA (NN means neural network and WA means worker ability).
-In NN-WA, $q$ is a MLP.
+In this section we show the definition of a binary label aggregation model.
+This model is called \modelapx.
+In \modelapx, $q$ is a MLP.
 It inputs an instance $\bm{l}$ and outputs a distribution $q_{\bm{\alpha}}(t|\bm{l})$, where $\bm{\alpha}$ denotes the network parameters.

-Next, we define a guiding model $g$.
-As shown in (\ref{eq:klcalc}) and (\ref{eq:ecalc}), in order to compute the loss function and its gradient, we need to define $g_{\bm{\beta}}(\bm{l}|t)$ and $g_{\bm{\beta}}(t)$.
-In NN-WA, for simplicity, we only consider binary labeling tasks (the number of classes $C = 2$).
+Next, we define a generative model $p$ to describe the generation of the observed noisy labels.
+As shown in (\ref{eq:klcalc}) and (\ref{eq:ecalc}), in order to compute the loss function and its gradient, we need to define $p_{\bm{\beta}}(\bm{l}|y)$ and $p_{\bm{\beta}}(y)$.
+In NN-WA, we only consider binary labeling tasks.
 For each $c \in \{1,2\}$, the ability of each worker $k$ is represented by a single parameter $\lambda_{ck} \in (-\infty,+\infty)$.
 We assume that worker $k$ labels each item $i$ correctly with the probability